 From India, New Delhi

 Sorry for not providing full information.
-They are House keeping staff who do not have work for full time.
-There are two of them and they don't have more than two to three hours of work each day.
+They are housekeeping staff who do not work full-time.
+There are two of them, and they don't have more than two to three hours of work each day.

 From India, Bangalore